Electrical Engineering Major: Biomedical Engineering Option (B.S.)

 - Any electrical engineering major whose cumulative grade-point average in ECE courses is less than 2.0 during any three semesters will not be allowed to continue as an electrical engineering major.

-- Electrical engineering majors must achieve a 2.0 grade-point average in all ECE courses as a requirement for graduation.
+- Electrical engineering majors must achieve a 2.0 grade-point average in all ECE and CS courses as a requirement for graduation.

 To make an exception to any of these departmental requirements based on extenuating circumstances, students must petition the department's undergraduate committee.
 Mindful of these rules, students, with their adviser's assistance, should plan their programs based on the distribution of courses found in the Degree Plan tab.